gsilveiradev/laravel-eloquent-encrypt/readme.md

 ## Solving the problem

-Created a Trait responsible to override the Model set and get Attributes to do the encrypt/decrypt.
+Created a Trait responsible for override the Model.class set and get Attributes to do the encrypt/decrypt.

 ```
 App/Traits/Guissilveira/EloquentEncrypt/Encrypt.php